 Taste: Orange, pineapple, peppermint, and vanilla

 Whistle Pig Rye 10 years is an extraordinary Whiskey.
-It's made from 100% rye grain, and it's aged for ten years in oak barrels.
+It's made from 100% rye grain and aged for ten years in oak barrels.
 That gives it a unique flavor that you hardly find in other Whiskeys.

 The taste of this Rye Whiskey is remarkable and really interesting.
 Already with the first sip, you get so many fruity flavors of orange and pineapple.
 But despite the fruity notes, this Rye isn't overly sweet.
 Instead, notes of peppermint, wood, and some slightly spicy notes.